robertgendy7/DirectAdapter/README.md

 - activity code is a bit linear so you dont have to dance around classes in development

 ### cons :
-- slower preformance since it useses reflection than that of the standard way.
+- slower preformance since it uses reflection than that of the standard way.

 ##### contact me
 ###### linkedin : https://www.linkedin.com/in/robert-maurice-a43b0b1b1/ <br />